tarekw/ITVPlayer/README.md

 ## Important note

-This project has dependency on node (npm), grunt and bower.
-To start, please install NodeJS (http://nodejs.org/download) and  ruby (for compass) and execute the following commands on a terminal/cmd prompt: **npm install -g grunt-cli bower**.
+This project has dependency on node (npm), grunt, bower and ruby (for compass).
+To start, please install NodeJS (http://nodejs.org/download), compass (http://compass-style.org/install/) and execute the following commands on a terminal/cmd prompt: **npm install -g grunt-cli bower**.
 Then in the project directory: **npm install && bower install**.
 This should download and install all the necessary dependencies into the project directory.
 Please note, these commands only need to be executed once.

 ## Usage